 - Over 750cc – Over 750cc is also well-suited for a daily commuter, but it’s prime time to shine is cruising at highway speeds.
 Large enough for a long, comfortable journey, a larger engine can be fit inside a larger motorcycle that can carry added weight and offer extra storage options.

-If you’ve ever broken down around town, you know how much of a pain it is to leave your motorcycle or have someone come pick you up with a pickup or trailer.
-Now imagine that scenario when you’re 800 miles from home in a strange town or stuck on a busy highway… not very enjoyable is it?
-Conducting proper maintenance to your motorcycle before you leave on the trip is absolutely necessary, as it will give you the opportunity to make any repairs, or get ahead of maintenance items that may need to be done at a certain mileage.
+- If you’ve ever broken down around town, you know how much of a pain it is to leave your motorcycle or have someone come pick you up with a pickup or trailer.
+Now imagine that scenario when you’re 800 miles from home in a strange town or stuck on a busy highway — not very enjoyable is it?
+Conducting proper maintenance to your motorcycle before you leave on the trip is necessary, as it will allow you to make any repairs, or get ahead of maintenance items that may need to be done at a specific mileage.
 Worn tires, worn or stuck cable, and old brake pads are all things that contribute to added risk for your next ride.
-Your motorcycle is your investment so take care of it!
+Your motorcycle is your investment, so take care of it!